-Extra-Departmental Unit EDU-Cs are normally multidisciplinary, multi-departmental units designed to foster research and scholarly interest in a defined research domain.
+Extra-Departmental Unit (EDU)-Cs are normally multidisciplinary, multi-departmental units designed to foster research and scholarly interest in a defined research domain.
 According to the University of Toronto Guidelines for Extra-Departmental Units (EDU Guidelines), EDUs should be reviewed every 5-7 years to assess the EDU's sustainability, performance, and achievements relative to the goals set out at its establishment.
-Aside from serving this accountability purpose, the review process provides a valuable opportunity for Centres to reflect on accomplishments, opportunities, and challenges, as well as to plan for the future.
+Aside from serving this accountability purpose, the review process provides a valuable opportunity for Centres to reflect on accomplishments, opportunities, and challenges as well as to plan for the future.
+A cornerstone of the review process, Centre Self-Studies also provide a valuable source of information about Centre activities and impacts.

 At OISE, EDU-Cs are normally reviewed every 5 years.
-The review process begins with submission of a self-study report, which is normally due early in the November prior to the Centre's renewal period end-date.
-The self-study process is the responsibility of the Centre Director and should normally be an inclusive and broadly consultative involving the Centre faculty, staff and students.
+The review process begins with submission of a Self-Study report, which is normally due early in the November prior to the Centre's renewal period end-date.
+The Self-Study process is the responsibility of the Centre Director and should normally be an inclusive and broadly consultative involving the Centre faculty, staff and students.

-A subcommittee of the Research Committee of OISE Council is appointed by the Associate Dean Research, International & Innovation to review each Centre's self-study.
-The subcommittee normally meets in late November or early December to discuss the self-study report, formulate formative feedback, and provide a recommendation to the Research Committee on whether the Centre should be renewed for another 5-year term.
-With respect to each Centre, the Research Committee discusses the subcommittee report and recommendations and votes on a motion regarding Centre renewal; this normally occurs at its January meeting.
-Research Committee motions proposing changes in EDU status or disestablishment of the EDU-C come to the following OISE Council meeting for approval.
-Motions to extend the EDU-C for another term are presented to OISE Council meeting for information.
+A subcommittee of the Research Standing Committee is appointed by the Associate Dean Research, International & Innovation to review each Centre's Self-Study.
+The subcommittee normally meets in late November or early December to discuss the Self-Study report, formulate formative feedback, and provide a recommendation to the Research Standing Committee on whether the Centre should be renewed for another 5-year term.
+With respect to each Centre, the Research Standing Committee discusses the subcommittee report and recommendations and votes on a motion regarding Centre renewal; this normally occurs at its January meeting.

+Research Standing Committee motions proposing changes in EDU status or disestablishment of the EDU-C come to the following OISE Council meeting for approval.
+Research Standing Committee motions to extend the EDU-C for another term come to the following OISE Council meeting for information.
 OISE EDU-Cs were last reviewed in the 2018-2019 academic year.
-The review found that OISE EDU-Cs are contributing to fostering interdisciplinary research and collaboration in their respective areas of focus, and that their objectives and activities are aligned with OISE's overall mission and values.
-Therefore, the majority (ten) of the centres were renewed for a five-year term, one was disestablished and the review of three centres was postponed for the coming year due to changes in leadership of the centres and related transition.
+The majority (ten) of the centres were renewed for a five-year term, one was disestablished and the review of three centres was postponed for the coming year due to changes in leadership of the centres and related transition.